• Home

 Today we got up around 6:30, had breakfast at 7:00am, and started hiking around 7:30.
 As we hiked from Simba Camp to Second Cave, the trail remained well delineated and the landscape became drier as we walked further into the highlands area.
 The trail became a bit steeper and more rocky in places, but the hike was still quite easy for us.

-It was after lunch that Jessica developed her first headache; however this would go away with ibuprofen by evening.
-The headache felt different from a normal headache and felt like pressure pushing against the top of her head.
-Jessica would first recognize it when she thought her hat was too tight and then she went to take it off and realized she wasn’t wearing a hat anymore.
+It was after lunch that I developed my first headache; however this would go away with ibuprofen by evening.
+The headache felt different from a normal headache and felt like pressure pushing against the top of my head.
+I first recognized it when I thought my hat was too tight but when I went to take it off I realized I wasn’t wearing a hat anymore.

 Later around 4:00pm, we set out with Salim and Anwary to do a short hike to a higher altitude.
 We hiked for about 25 minutes and then rested at the higher altitude for about 15 minutes and then hiked back down to the camp.
 These acclimatization hikes allow you to “climb high, sleep low” and help your body become better adjusted to the higher altitudes.